MariyamathulKaizarana/Nmap_Wireshark_reports/README.md

 # Network Analysis: Nmap & Wireshark

 This repository contains my hands-on practice with **Nmap** and **Wireshark** for network scanning and traffic analysis.
-It documents scans, packet captures, and key observations for educational purposes.
+It documents scans, packet captures, and key observations for educational purposes

-## Repository Structure

-network-analysis/
-│
-├─ Nmap/
-│ ├─ nmap_scan1.png
-│ ├─ nmap_notes.txt
-│ └─ summary.md
-│
-├─ Wireshark/
-│ ├─ capture1.png
-│ ├─ capture2.png
-│ ├─ capture3.png
-│ ├─ wireshark_notes.txt
-│ └─ summary.md
-│
-└─ README.md

 - **Nmap/** – Contains screenshots and notes from network scanning exercises.
 See `summary.md` for a detailed overview of all scans.